The Core Curriculum

 The complete list of courses that are approved to meet Core Requirements may be found through the Course Schedule, located at www.rockhurst.edu.
 Some of these courses may have Honors equivalents.
 The Integrated Humanities sequence can satisfy several core requirements.
 Many core courses can also be applied to major or minor requirements.
 For transfer equivalencies, please consult the “Transfer Credits” located at www.rockhurst.edu.

 Coding Scheme for the Core Curriculum

-Courses approved for inclusion in the core curriculum are noted as such in this Catalog and in the Course Schedules available on the Rockhurst University website, www.rockhurst.edu.
+Courses approved for inclusion in the core curriculum are noted as such in this Catalog and on the Course Schedules available on the Rockhurst University website, www.rockhurst.edu.
 Faculty and students should consult either of these documents to determine which courses meet liberal core requirements.
 The notations that appear beside the course name indicate where it fits into the core:

 “OCP” – course that satisfies the oral communication proficiency

 “WCP” – course that satisfies the written communication proficiency

 “MTP” – course that meets the requirements of the mathematical proficiency